-- The UK Health Security Agency (UKHSA) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
-This weekly bulletin covers the 2 week period between 21 February and 6 March 2022 (reporting weeks 8 to 9, 2022). - 2.
+- 1. The UK Health Security Agency (UKHSA) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
+This weekly bulletin covers the 2 week period between 28 February and 13 March 2022 (reporting weeks 9 to 10, 2022). - 2.
 The coronavirus (COVID-19) pandemic impacted activity across all gastrointestinal pathogen surveillance indicators for England in 2020 and 2021, but particularly for norovirus.
 The reasons for the reduction in norovirus reporting are considered to be multifactorial.
 The pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission.
 Norovirus activity began to increase from week 25 of 2021. - 3.
-National norovirus activity has remained low in recent weeks compared to the 5 seasons prior to the emergence of COVID-19 (2014/2015 to 2018/2019).
-Reports of EV outbreaks also remained below the 5-season average, with reports in weeks 8 and 9 44% lower than the 5-season average for the same 2 week period.
-EV outbreaks including those reported in educational settings decreased from weeks 6 and 7, which coincides with the February half-term school holiday.
-Throughout the 2021/2022 season, EV outbreaks have been more frequently reported in educational settings and reports of outbreaks in hospital settings have remained notably lower than during the same period in the 5 previous seasons pre-COVID-19. - 4.
+National norovirus activity has remained low in recent weeks compared to the 5 seasons prior to the emergence of COVID-19 (2014/2015 to 2018/2019) but is now increasing.
+During week 10 reports of EV outbreaks were higher (+5%) than the 5-season average of the corresponding week, following a more than doubling of EV outbreaks reported in educational settings from week 9 to week 10.
+Outbreaks in care home settings also increased, however outbreaks reported in hospital settings remain notably lower than during the same period in the 5 previous seasons pre-COVID-19. - 4.
 UKHSA's Enteric Virus Unit (EVU) provides a norovirus characterisation service to support national surveillance and monitor the diversity of circulating strains.
 During the 2021/22 season the majority (92%) of samples characterised were norovirus Genogroup 2 (GII) of which the most frequently identified strain was genotype GII.4 (51%).
 To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then norovirus-positive samples are referred on to EVU for characterisation.